leaderj1001/RandWireNN/README.md

 ## Methods
 - Erdos-Renyi (ER) Graph, Watts-Strogatz (WS) Graph and Barabasi-Albert (BA) Graph are all available.
 - If you want to visualize the network connection, you can follow the jupyter notebook in visualize_graph directory.
+- Label smoothing.
+  - In CIFAR-10, The accuracy was 92.00%.
+  - But, CIFAR-100, I have seen improvements in CIFAR-100.

 ## Version
 - Windows 10, Pycharm community...